Easy Baked Italian Goat Cheese Dip Recipe

 Gather these ingredients

 Preheat oven to 400 degrees.
-Pour the sauce in an even layer into an oval dish or a baking dish that is at least 11×7 or 8″ in diameter.
+Pour the marinara sauce in an even layer into a baking dish.
+A 9 inch pie plate or a baking dish that is 11×7, a 9×13 inch pan is a little too big.

 Tips & Variations

-- Tip 2: I love a few brands of marinara.
-Rao’s brand marinara and Paul Newman’s Tomato Basil Sauce are two of my favorites, but you can use whatever brand you have on hand as long as it’s meatless. on hand as long as it’s meatless.
+- Tip 1: I love a few different brands of marinara.
+Rao’s brand marinara and Paul Newman’s Tomato Basil Sauce are two of my favorites, but you can use whatever brand you have on hand as long as it’s meatless.

 - Variations 1: If you want your dip chunkier, add a drained can of petite diced tomatoes to the sauce.
 Mix them in the dish and proceed as usual.